ethanmassie/twitterclean/README.md

 # twitterclean
-Simplet python script for blocking followers, unfollowing, and deleting all statuses for a twitter account.
+Simple python script for blocking followers, unfollowing, and deleting all statuses for a twitter account.

 Requires:
 - python